-Following the delivery of the on-line Personal Development Course, participants attended a celebration of their graduation in the offices of Galway City Partnership.
-They met fellow participants and the course facilitator in person for the first time as well as having the opportunity to meet the SICAP team.
-They were shown informational videos and encouraged to engage with staff with a view to availing of future supports.
+Non- caseload There continues to be an identified and imperative need for wellbeing Following the delivery of the on-line Personal Development Course, individuals supports for individuals from all part of the community.
+Many of these participants attended a celebration of their graduation in the offices of individuals have expressed this need when working with the current Galway City Partnership.
+They met fellow participants and the course programme, in addition we have reached out to people who are not yet facilitator in person for the first time as well as having the opportunity to service users and the response has been very positive to supports in this meet the SICAP team.
+They were shown informational videos and area. encouraged to engage with staff with a view to availing of future supports.
 The event was great success and already some participants have accessed further supports.